 - 5,000 Backpacks filled with school supplies were donated to Native American students from elementary students to high school students in Oklahoma, New Mexico, South Dakota, Colorado, California, Iowa, Minnesota, Utah, North Dakota and Arizona.

 Since 1999, Running Strong has partnered with Indian Youth of America (IYA) to help support IYA’s youth camp program.
-IYA runs camps each summer that are created especially for American Indian children.
+IYA runs camps each summer that are created especially for Native American children.

-IYA’s youth camps, which host over 100 American Indian young people 10-14 each year, nurture pride in American Indian culture and identity, teach confidence-building skills, and offer activities in specialty interest areas such as science, gymnastics, and basketball.
+IYA’s youth camps, which host over 100 Native youth 10-14 each year, nurture pride in Native American culture and identity, teach confidence-building skills, and offer activities in specialty interest areas such as science, gymnastics, and basketball.

-Indian Youth of American summer camps also provide American Indian youth with positive activities to fill summer downtime that might otherwise be unsupervised and leave them vulnerable to peer pressure, criminal activity, and substance abuse.
-IYA camps instead provide opportunities that will help American Indian youth experience educational, career, personal, and cultural growth.
-IYA furthermore makes sure the camps are affordable for American Indian families by fundraising to cover much of the cost for campers.
+Indian Youth of American summer camps also provide Native American youth with positive activities to fill summer downtime that might otherwise be unsupervised and leave them vulnerable to peer pressure, criminal activity, and substance abuse.
+IYA camps instead provide opportunities that will help Native American youth experience educational, career, personal, and cultural growth.
+IYA furthermore makes sure the camps are affordable for Native American families by fundraising to cover much of the cost for campers.

-Each fall, Running Strong donates backpacks filled with school supplies to American Indian youth–from young students to high schoolers.
+Each fall, Running Strong donates backpacks filled with school supplies to Native American youth, from young students to high schoolers.

-Many American Indian families on fixed incomes and struggling from high unemployment rates cannot afford new school supplies for their children, so kids enter the new school year with hand-me-down backpacks and lacking the supplies they need to succeed.
-With the help of Running Strong supporters, thousands of American Indian children are able to start off the new school year with confidence and the tools they need to do well in school.
+With the help of Running Strong supporters, thousands of Native American children are able to start off the new school year with confidence and the tools they need to do well in school.

 Each brand new backpack includes essential supplies like: scissors, a ruler, pencils, pencil sharpeners, glue, notebooks, pens and much more!